osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 For limit orders in the future, this will be a desirable property in therms of UX as to allow users to set limit orders at prices in terms of token1 (quote asset) that are easy to reason about.

-This goes in-hand with centralized exchnages such as Coinbase that limit the quote asset set to only a few denoms.
+This goes in-hand with centralized exchanges such as Coinbase that limit the quote asset set to only a few denoms.

 Our list at launch is expected to consist of OSMO, DAI and USDC.
 These are set in the v16